wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

 The Wormhole Core Contracts are one of the most pivotal pieces of the Wormhole ecosystem.
 They serve as a great place to start when learning about how data flows through the ecosystem.

-In general, Core Contracts are simple and can be broekn down to a **sending** and **receiving** side, which we'll define next.
+In general, Core Contracts are simple and can be broken down to a **sending** and **receiving** side, which we'll define next.

 ### Sending

-Below is the mechanism by which Wormhole messages (aka Verified ACtion Approval, VAA) are emitted:
+Below is the mechanism by which Wormhole messages (aka Verified Action Approval, VAA) are emitted:

     publishMessage(
         int nonce,